Lockheed AP-3C Orion: Operational history

 Further afield, a detachment of two AP-3Cs was based in the Middle East from 2003 until late 2012 as part of Australia's commitment to the War on Terrorism (Operation Slipper) and the Iraq War (Operation Catalyst).
 These aircraft conducted maritime surveillance patrols over the Persian Gulf and North Arabian Sea; providing support to Coalition warships and boarding parties; and conducting extensive overland flights of Iraq to support the Coalition ground forces there.
 By December 2007 the AP-3C detachment had conducted 1,200 sorties totaling more than 11,000 hours of flying.
 The aircraft also operated over Afghanistan conducting intelligence, surveillance and reconnaissance missions, as well supporting counter-piracy operations in Somalia.
 This deployment ended in December 2012; by this time the aircraft had flown over 2,400 sorties; and more than 3,500 No. 92 Wing personnel had served in the Middle East.

 In February 2009 an AP-3C Orion conducted flights over the state of Victoria in which it used its sophisticated cameras to map the damage and destruction caused by the Black Saturday bushfires and to search for survivors.

 In March 2014, four AP-3Cs participated in the search for Malaysia Airlines Flight 370.

 In December 2015, it was reported by the BBC that an AP-3C Orion aircraft from the Royal Australian Air Force conducted freedom of navigation exercises over contested islands in the South China Sea.
 The Department of Defence released a statement stating that the Orion had conducted routine maritime patrols between 25 November and 4 December as part of a regular surveillance operation.
 The aircraft was operating as a part of Operation Gateway, Australia's "enduring contribution to the preservation of regional security and stability in South East Asia".

 In June 2017 the Australian Government announced that two AP-3C Orions would operate over Mindanao in the Philippines to gather intelligence for Filipino forces engaged in the Marawi crisis.

 Replacement

-The RAAF's Orions are being replaced by up to fifteen Boeing P-8 Poseidons and six to eight MQ-4C Triton unmanned aerial vehicles between 2015 and 2018.
-One of the Orions was retired in 2012 or 2013.
-This aircraft, which was the only one to have not been upgraded to AP-3C status, was scrapped on 20 October 2014.
-At this time the RAAF planned to reduce the Orion fleet to 16 aircraft by the end of 2014 and retire the type in 2019.
+Except for two modified AP-3C(EW) aircraft serving in the ISREW role, the RAAF's Orions have been replaced by 12 (with an additional two on order) Boeing P-8A Poseidons, and up to seven (four currently on order) MQ-4C Triton HALE UAVs, with the first to arrive in 2024.